siiraa/PredicTOX/README.md

 *	What data will be shared for each TKI/mAb
 *	Who may access the database?
 *	Are there limitations on the type of research that can be conducted?
-*	Will those conducting research be required to report findings to RUF, share findings with other data contributors, or share findings externally?
+*	Will those conducting research be required to report findings to the PredicTox Scientific Steering Committee, share findings with other data contributors, or share findings externally?

 Technical Parameters:
 *	A common language and framework (ontology) for the agreed upon data elements